therebelweb-org/therebelweb-org/content/posts/your-first-html/index.md

 <!--more-->

-As we talked about before, HTML and CSS are just text.
+HTML and CSS are just text.
 In fact, there aren't even any symbols or emoji in them, just letters and punctuation.
+You can use emoji in your website content if you want to, but it isn't required to make the website work.

 Here is just about the simplest webpage that you could make: